 Wikipedia notes data is “the lowest level of abstraction from which information and then knowledge are derived.”
 But it’s currently at the highest level of priority with marketers.

-eMarketer tells us that CMO’s across the globe are increasing investments in customer analytics and customer relationship management solutions to “help them address the impending issues and concerns surrounding the growing amount of available marketing and customer data.”
+eMarketer tells us that CMOs across the globe are increasing investments in customer analytics and customer relationship management solutions to “help them address the impending issues and concerns surrounding the growing amount of available marketing and customer data.”

 The Data Explosion

 Regardless of how massive that data feed is, I’m willing to bet a server or two that the banking industry creates an even larger data feed.
-And these are simply one form of data: customer transactions.
+And these represent just one form of data: customer transactions.
 Mobile has provided marketers with a new layer of data along with social media.
 In fact, it’s estimated that more than 80 percent of a brand’s customer information is unstructured — in the form of texts, emails, voice and video.

-It’s as much a challenge as it is an opportunity as brands are responding to this massive influx of data.
+It’s as much a challenge as it is an opportunity, as brands are responding to this massive influx of data.
 It requires marketers to think differently and take a new path to optimize the use of this unstructured data.

 We’re seeing businesses shift to help marketers think differently.
-NCR and IBM started out selling cash registers and computers, respectively.
-Today there are more business intelligence firms focused on data than there are hardware companies.
+NCR and IBM started out selling cash registers and computers respectively.
+Today, there are more business intelligence firms focused on data than there are hardware companies.